karx/karx.github.io/face-demo/events/sow/README.md

 These are hardware installations/plugins that enforce the FaceEvent flow.
 *   Base Lock/Unlock module or __Verification Module__

-This would be the base module, with camera and a compute stick with network capabilites.
+This would be the base module, with a camera and a compute stick with network capabilities.

 * __Identification Module__

-These are modules linked for capturing usage statistics from the camera for different location, linked to a buisness identity They would interact directly with the FaceEvent services.
+These are modules linked for capturing usage statistics from the camera for a different location, linked to a business identity
+They would interact directly with the FaceEvent services.

 * __Feedback Modules__